joaomfs/starwars/README.md

 }
 ```

-To Update, you only need to send the fields you want to update.
+To Update you only need to send the fields you want to update.

 The API will get the movies apparitions from the named planet, if exists, and will persist in the database.